 ▸ HCPL StoryWalk® at Eden Mill Nature Center

 Plan an outing and take a StoryWalk®!
-In partnership with Eden Mill Nature Center in Pylesville (1617 Eden Mill Road), HCPL created this fun, educational, self-guided activity that places the pages of a children's book out in nature!
-Now through mid-September, follow the trail beginning at the Nature Center parking lot to read "We Walk Through the Forest" by Lisa Ferland.
+HCPL created, in partnership with Eden Mill Nature Center, this fun, educational, self-guided activity that places the pages of children's books out in nature!
+Now through mid-December, follow the trail beginning at the Nature Center parking lot to read "The Busy Little Squirrel" by Nancy Tafuri.

 ▸ Celebrate Constitution Day!